maplesyruppppppp/cne-dropShadow/README.md

 To view examples, visit [this branch](https://github.com/maplesyruppppppp/cne-dropShadow/tree/examples).

 **MAKE SURE YOUR ENGINE IS UP TO DATE, PREVIOUS VERSIONS OF THE ENGINE DOES *NOT* SUPPORT THIS SCRIPT**

+**TEXTURE ATLASES ARE ALSO CURRENTLY NOT SUPPORTED, WAIT FOR A FUTURE UPDATE**